Skip to content

 This is why understanding your current financial position is more useful than focusing only on past records.

-Using a personal loan is not just about getting funds—it’s about planning how to use and repay it.
+Using a personal loan is not just about getting funds, it’s about planning how to use and repay it.
+Customers organizing future repayment schedules may also benefit from reviewing 7 things to know about loan repayment before you borrow.

 For example, personal loans are often used for:

-Keeping the usage focused helps maintain better control over repayment.
+Keeping the usage focused helps maintain clear control over repayment.

 How Repayments Affect Your Credit